wamp-proto/wamp-proto/rfc/text/advanced/ap_session_meta_api.md

 ##### wamp.session.count

-Obtains the number of sessions currently attached to the realm:
+Obtains the number of sessions currently attached to the realm.

 **Positional arguments**